darkhz/invidtui/README.md

 invidtui is an invidious client, which fetches data from invidious instances and displays a user interface in the terminal(TUI), and allows for selecting and playing Youtube audio and video.

-Currently, it is tested only on Linux.
+Currently, it is tested on Linux and Windows, and it should work on MacOS.

 ## Features
 - Play audio or video